slitsche/biosoft/content/posts/turtle-event-category.md

 I understand the event driven architecture in a way that systems exchange messages (events) and the specific type of the event allows interested parties (consumers) to react in a specific and appropriate manner.
-But which specific action will an event "something has changed" allow the consumer to derive from?
-Imagine you want to sent the customer a notification that his payment was received it would be quite difficult to enable this use case if only an `order_has_changed` data change event is emitted.
+Given an event type "object has changed" which specific action will it allow the consumer to derive from?
+Imagine you want to send the customer a notification that his payment was received.
+It would be quite difficult to enable this use case if only an `order_has_changed` data change event is emitted.

 <!-- The same problem occurs to an analyst. -->

 While with business events it is possible to have separate services for every single event it is not possible for the data change event.
-If a single micro service *S* emits business event types (*E1* and *E2*) it can be cut into several services *without* need to redesign the events types.
+If a single microservice *S* emits business event types (*E1* and *E2*) it can be cut into several services *without* need to redesign the event types.
 Subsequently *S'* could emit *E1* and *S''* could emit *E2*.
 This implies that the architectural change can be done without impact on the consumers of those events.
 The same is not as simple for data change events.